ifm/royale-ros/README.md

   </tr>
 </table>

+**NOTE:** Theoretically, any camera supported by Royale will be compatible with this library.
+However, the above listed hardware is what we have availale to us for testing.
+We welcome your feedback related to other Royale-based cameras and their compatibility with this ROS interface.

+**NOTE 2:** This library is (currently) limited to Royale's Level 1 access features.

 Building and Installing the Software
 ------------------------------------
 As stated above, `royale-ros` is a wrapper around pmd's Royale SDK.
 To that